 For instance, something as tiny as a hamster cage is insufficient.
 They need lots of room to roam and play.
 Plus, safety and security are a huge deal when you own expert escape artists.

-For your convenience, we have rounded up nine of the very best cages that you can buy in 2021.
+For your convenience, we have rounded up nine of the very best cages that you can buy.

 Hopefully, our reviews will help you find the best fit possible for your little furry friends.